 Figure 1 shows the number of exonerations from 1974 through 2003 in which NRE cites forensic science as a contributing factor.
 Based on the year of conviction, 83 percent (110 cases) occurred before 1991, but only two exonerations occurred after 2000, both in 2003.
 In the first case, according to NRE’s website, a DNA analyst identified seminal fluid in two different areas on the victim’s underwear.
 The results from one of the samples excluded Ronjon Cameron; the results from the second sample neither included nor excluded him.
 More sophisticated DNA testing in 2012 excluded Cameron as the contributor.
 An examiner reviewed the original case and concluded that Cameron should have been excluded at the time of trial.
 NRE lists inadequate legal defense, perjury, and false accusations as other contributing factors in the case.
-The victim also stated that Cameron, whom she knew, was the perpetrator.
+The victim also stated that Cameron, whom she knew, was the person who committed the crime.
 In the second case, DNA samples from two suspects, Dewayne Jackson and his cousin Dupree Grissom, were inadvertently swapped.
 Jackson was wrongfully convicted, but in 2010, Grissom was convicted of a separate crime and then linked to the original crime.

 Note: Data are based on 133 cases of wrongful conviction listed by the National Registry of Exonerations, 1974-2016.

-In the 133 DNA exoneration cases, 55 percent of the exonerees are African American, 38 percent are Caucasian, and 7 percent are Hispanic.
-With respect to the original crime victims, 69 percent are Caucasian, 13 percent are African American, 6 percent are Hispanic, and 12 percent are unknown.
+In the 133 DNA exoneration cases, 55 percent of the exonerees are Black, 38 percent are Caucasian, and 7 percent are Hispanic.
+With respect to the original crime victims, 69 percent are Caucasian, 13 percent are Black, 6 percent are Hispanic, and 12 percent are unknown.
 Also, approximately 15 percent of the original crime victims were under the age of 18 at the time of the crime, and a significant number of victims could be perceived as “vulnerable,” such as young female adults (e.g., under age 25) and elderly females (e.g., over age 60).
 A detailed analysis of exoneree demographics and their relationship to crime type and contributing factors or whether victimology influences investigations, prosecutions, and jury decisions in erroneous convictions was not the subject of this report, but it might prove an interesting area for future research.

 Erroneous convictions, like most catastrophic mistakes in the criminal justice system, are rarely caused by a single identifiable act or weakness.
 Instead, multiple failures in the process can lead to a negative outcome.
 Of the 133 DNA exonerations, 98 percent also involved two to five additional contributing factors (see table 2).
 Only 2 percent (three cases) cited forensic science as the sole contributing factor.
 The largest number, 36 percent (48 cases), included forensic science and two additional factors.